 Location: Mile Marker 4 on Ali’i Drive, just south of Kailua-Kona

 Access: Shore dive

 The rocky bay across from Mile Marker 4 on Ali’i Drive is the entry point to a local-favorite dive site.
 It is important to consider conditions beforehand; if the water is surging and waves are breaking onshore it is unlikely you will be able to exit without receiving a few scrapes and bruises.
 If, however, the day is calm and you enter carefully, you will be treated to an enjoyable dive.
 Visibility is excellent here on most days, but you may be too busy playing among the underwater architecture to notice what is going on around you.
 An excellent lava tube drop is just to the south of the entry point.
 When you do get around to viewing the marine life, you will find an array of reef fishes as well as eels, sea stars, crabs, horned helmet snails, and occasional white tip reef sharks.
 The reef stays relatively shallow, to about 40 feet, so you should have plenty of bottom time to explore.
 Exit the water the same way you entered: carefully!

-All of these dives can easily be fit into a single trip and are no more than a short drive away from our Hawaiian Bed and Breakfast, so there is no need to have to choose which will make your list.
+All of these dives can easily be fit into a single trip and are no more than a short drive away from Holualoa Inn, our Hawaii Bed and Breakfast, so there is no need to have to choose which will make your list.
 The reefs off the Kona coast are home to beauty that is as fragile as it is breathtaking.
 Please help us preserve it by leaving no trace.
 Do not touch the coral or marine creatures and do not leave anything behind.
 If you do wear sunscreen be sure that it is free of oxybenzone and other harmful chemicals.
 Don’t worry, we have locally made-reef safe sunscreen available for purchase at the inn.
 Mahalo for your kokua and enjoy your dives!